terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 ## Domain

 The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) provides the Terraform resources that are required to add and configure a domain in a CIS instance.

-The module implements this infrastructure:
+The module adds and configure the domain for the CIS instance:

 * Sets the status of the domain that is configured in the CIS instance to `pending`.
 * Configures the name servers that are assigned to the domain at the DNS provider or registrar, and then finds the assigned name servers in the `name_servers` variable of the module output.